Pamela Warhurst

 She previously served as a member of the Board of Natural England, where she was the lead non-executive board member working on the Countryside & Rights of Way Bill in 2000.
 She has been both Deputy Chair and Acting Chair of the Countryside Agency, a Labour council leader on the Calderdale Council, and a board member of Yorkshire Forward.
 She has also chaired the National Countryside Access Forum and the Calderdale NHS Trust.

-From 2005 to 2018 she took the Chair of Pennine Prospects, a regeneration company focusing on the South Pennine region of the United Kingdom.
+From 2005 to 2018 she took the chair of Pennine Prospects, a regeneration company focusing on the South Pennine region of the United Kingdom.
 In the New Year Honours 2005 Warhurst was appointed as a Commander of the Order of the British Empire (CBE), for services to the environment.

 Warhurst lives in Todmorden, West Yorkshire.

-She launched Incredible Edible in Todmorden, West Yorkshire, and now, there are 150 groups in the UK and 1000 groups in the world.
-She started an experimental project focused on "eating".
-She sowed seeds of kidney beans and other vegetables on the ground of a dilapidated health center and put up a big sign "FOOD FOR FREE" when it was time to harvest.
-This is the beginning of Incredible Edible that has made a strong economic turnaround.
-She successfully got the desired result by this project.
-There are 70 areas where you can grow food and can pick them up in Todmorden.
-She describes the system as three spinning “plates”: community, business, and education.
-Each plate is an essential factor.
-In addition, she gave many lectures all over the world, wrote a book about this project, and posted some TED talks that have over several thousand views.
+In 2008, she launched Incredible Edible in Todmorden, West Yorkshire, there are currently 150 groups in the UK and 1000 groups around the world.
+She started an experimental project focused on "eating" in which she sowed seeds of kidney beans and other vegetables on the grounds of a dilapidated health center, a sign saying "FOOD FOR FREE" was erected when the produce was harvested.
+From this, the initiative opened 70 areas for the growing of food in Todmorden.
+The initiative operates with three primary values, described by their founder as spinning “plates”: community, business, and education.
+Warhurts has given lectures on the project (including TED talks) and written a book.